-Howard W. French is a Professor at the Columbia University Graduate School of Journalism and was for many years a New York Times correspondent.
+Howard W. French is a Professor at the Columbia University Graduate School of Journalism.
 His latest book is Everything Under the Heavens: How the Past Helps Shape China’s Push for Global Power.
 He is at work on a book about the participation of Africa and Africans in the launching of modernity.
 (June 2019)